ellenrud84/School_Analysis_Pandas_Demo/README.md

-# School Analysis Pandas Demo:
+# School District Analysis Pandas Demo:

 In this example I assist a fictional school board and mayor to make strategic decisions regarding future school budgets and priorities.